How Observer Bias, Actor-Observer Bias, And Biases Can Affect How We Relate To Others

 Bias can also sometimes lead us to see and remember things differently.
 For example, at the scene of an accident, we may see things differently than the other observers around us.
 Our eyes and memory may single out the type of clothing the person was wearing and the color of the vehicle, while another may have noticed the age or hair color of the person involved and whether or not there was more than one person in the vehicle.

-How bias can influence us in group contexts
+How observer bias and other biases can influence us in group contexts

 Our biases can affect the way we view others and interpret their behaviors.
 They can also have a secondary effect on how we interact as a group.
 Group behaviors are sometimes determined by the general agreement of the participants.